Image of a man in a sling and neck brace speaking with a lawyer

 Aspect Criminal Charges Civil Case

-Legal Representation State provides a prosecutor.
+Legal Representation The state provides a prosecutor.
 The defendant has the right to an attorney; a public defender is appointed if they cannot afford one.
 Both parties usually hire their own attorneys.
 For example, you would hire a personal injury firm to handle your case.

 Purpose Punish the offender and protect society.
 Compensate the victim for harm suffered.

-Jury Trial Defendant has a constitutional right to a jury trial.
+Jury Trial The defendant has a constitutional right to a jury trial.
 Jury trials are less common and can be waived.

-Impact on Victim Victim is a witness, does not control proceedings or outcome.
-Victim controls many aspects of the case, including decisions to settle or go to trial.
+Impact on Victim The victim is a witness and does not control proceedings or outcome.
+The victim controls many aspects of the case, including decisions to settle or go to trial.

 Possible Outcomes Fines, probation, community service, and/or incarceration for defendant.
 Damages for medical expenses, pain and suffering, lost wages, etc., paid to the victim.